You and Me (1974 British TV series): Cosmo and Dibs era

 In January 1983, two new puppets were introduced.
 They were a pair of friends of an uncategorisable animal species; Cosmo, a female, from the North East of England, and Dibs, male, a Londoner, both of whom lived in a street market.

 The set was based on a street market in London’s Shepherd's Bush.
-Each programme featured a four-minute sketch with Cosmo and Dibs on an area of child interest: sharing, eating, arguing, bullying, sleeping, bereavement, dressing up, being silly, having a row, make-believe, making poetry – there were no limits, as long as the sketch was considered relevant and useful to the target audience.
+Each programme featured a four-minute sketch with Cosmo and Dibs on an area of child interest: sharing, eating, arguing, bullying, sleeping, bereavement, dressing up, having a row, make-believe, making poetry – there were no limits, as long as the sketch was considered relevant and useful to the target audience.

 The scripts aimed to inform, educate and entertain and see the world from a child’s point of view.
 Explicitly the aim was not to patronise.
-A successful group of sketches dealing with ‘Safety’ included the subject of child abuse, unusual in a series for this age group.
+A successful group of sketches dealing with 'Safety' included the subject of child abuse, unusual in a series for this age group.
 It was welcomed by the charity Kidscape, and featured on the national news.
 Songs and stories were always included, with an emphasis on cultural diversity – You and Me was one of the few programmes at the time to do this.

-Short documentary films covered a wealth of subjects from farming to the Notting Hill Carnival.
-Through their experiences in short dramas, viewers were invited to share the lives of contemporary 4- to 5-year-olds; whenever possible, the two puppets would be left without adult intervention to make their discoveries and act out every human emotion - anger, love, jealousy, greed, and fear, amongst others.
-For the last two series in the early 90s, the street market disappeared and was replaced by a less adventurous, more adult-controlled domestic setting, and two additional characters (Baxter and Spike) were added.
+Short documentary films covered various subjects from farming to the Notting Hill Carnival.
+Through their experiences in short dramas, viewers were invited to share the lives of contemporary 4- to 5-year-olds; whenever possible, the two puppets would be left without adult intervention to make their discoveries and act out every human emotion – anger, love, jealousy, greed, and fear, amongst others.
+For the last two series in the early 1990s, the street market disappeared and was replaced by a less adventurous, more adult-controlled domestic setting, and two additional characters (Baxter and Spike) were added.
 Simon Buckley and Richard Coombs puppeteered and voiced the newcomers.
 The running time was also reduced by 5 minutes.